rabstolaf/bwsys/07_creating-more-nodes.md

 * Make sure that a new MAC address is generated.
 * Create a full clone &mdash; we'll have to change the hostname, and a linked clone would cause any changes made in the new VM to be reflected in the original (which is not what we want!)
 * If you've taken any snapshots of your Golden Node, you can include them in the clone, or just take the current machine state.
-* Wait for VirtualBox to clone the virtual hard drive, which could take a bit.
+* Wait for VirtualBox to clone the virtual hard drive, which could take a bit of time.

 ## 2. Updating MAC address and hostname